 If you do decide to buy a new bike, make sure you're properly assessed to get the right size this time around.
-This might mean splashing out on a trip to a bike fitter, who will take all the vital measurements and recommend the ideal size bike for you.
+This might mean going to see a bike fitter, who will take all the vital measurements and recommend the ideal size bike for you.
 After all, however amazing a bike is, if it's not the right size for you, then you can't ride it.

 Thank you for reading 20 articles this month* Join now for unlimited access

 Enjoy your first month for just £1 / $1 / €1

 *Read 5 free articles per month without a subscription

 Join now for unlimited access